M4nuski/Easy3D_webGL/readme.md

 * --ver5:
 * flatten engine to reduce nested calls and hierarchy walking
 * extract all "DEV" stuff to a debug class
+* textures
+* convert all mesh, loader, generators, to LUT colors, add by-face struct
-* convert all shader and scenes to vec4 colors
+* convert all shader and scenes to LUT colors
 * Regroup vertexArrays for mesh data (interleaved array in scene)
 * interleaved array in entity
 * interleaved array in loader
-* convert all mesh, loader, generators, to vec4 colors, by-face struct
 * Sprites (always facing viewer, shader with minimal inputs)
 * Text render in 3D scene (in world, world-to-viewport)
 * Other type of physics mechanic for controls. (chase camera/3rd person with spring and hit test)
-* CD object, single for simple and array of for complex
+* Improved Collision Detection with Static test handling
-* Improved Collision Detection with dual Interpolation and Static test (point, edge, sphere, plane, box, triangles)
+* Improved Collision Detection with dual Interpolation (point, edge, sphere, plane, box, triangles)
 * Evaluate quaternions
 * --Some kind of game:
-* Path interpolation animator for bots and animations.
+* Path interpolation animator for bots and animations. (linear, sharp, dull)
 * Basic AI
 * 3D cube tree or AABB Collision target culling
 * Sounds